 If you’re not as sensitive to sugar as I am consider yourself lucky 🙂 You don’t have to worry too much about trying to cut it out completely, but for people like me, it’s hard to have it around at all without bingeing on it.
 As I always say, listen to your body and do what is right for you.
 Everyone reacts differently to different foods.

-However, if you do find yourself relying on sugar or feel like it’s really hard for you to go a day without a bite of something sweet, the following tips may help you.
+However, if you do find yourself relying on sugar or feel like it’s really hard for you to go a day without a bite of something sweet, learning how to stop sugar cravings is key.

 1. Cut out or lower sugar intake

 I know it’s easier said than done, but cutting out sugar or drastically lowering your sugar intake is one of the best ways to stop craving it.
 Sugar is like a drug and it’s addictive qualities have been compared to cocaine (read more here).

 Cutting it out of your diet for just 3 weeks can make a huge difference in stopping the addictive cycle.

 After those 3 weeks, you can slowly add in small amounts (start at 1 tsp, then work up to 1tbsp per day).

 2. Balanced Meals with Healthy Protein & Fats